fedir/ghstat/ratings.md

 * The most popular project is `golang/go`
 * The newest project is `python/cpython`
 * The project with more commits is `python/cpython`
+* The project with biggest average contribution period is `lua/lua`
 * The project with more tags is `ruby/ruby`
 * The project made by most notable top contributors is `golang/go`
 * The project with best errors resolving rate is `golang/go`